jcs-instructor/mobtimer/backlog.md

 ## Next

-- [x] ETHAN: BETWEEN SESSIONS: Update instructions on how to update icons
+New,to be prioritized and be aware of
+- [ ] Review backlog.md differences for awareness
 - [ ] PREP FOR CUSTOMERS TO USE STARTING THURS.
 5/11/2023!!!
 Goal: Have good enough product deployed, stable, well tested before next Thursday AM mob 5/11/23 9am)
       - [ ] Fix script error: rm: cannot remove 'src/exports.tmp': No such file or directory
       - [ ] Follow steps in CONTRIBUTING.md to deploy (e.g., publish mobtimer-api, push to main, etc.)
-      - [ ] NEXT:
       - [ ] Bugs:
             - [x] Edit Participants Syncing: Need to update the input box for editing participants whenever participants change; i.e., after:
                   - add
                   - rotate
                   - randommize
                   - update (i.e., trimmed values)
                   - etc.
             - [ ] Join Paused Mob: When join mob where timer is paused, the timer shows 00:00 instead of the actual timer remaining
             - [ ] Back Button: After adding people to a mob ("team1"), if you hit the back button in the browser and join a new mob ("team2"), you see the people from the previous mob ("team1") in the UI for the new mob ("team2")
+      - [ ] Refactor: move any UI code out of Controller and call either from Timer.tsx or from onMessage.
+Includes updateSummary and getActionButtonLabel.
       - [ ] Clean up UI:
             - Spacing of buttons
             - More compact (to fit more on screen)?
+            - Change Cancel to X and put it next to Start button
             - Landing page:
                   - Make look more different from morozbarry's
                   - Make more customer-centric; e.g., maybe a screenshot highlighting key features, such as the info in the browser tab
-                  - Maybe have simpler SVG graphic on landing page so it looks like one equal team (not separate roles); and/or...
+                  - Create simpler SVG graphic on landing page so it looks like one equal team (not separate roles); and/or...
                     Consider adding a royalty-free image with people, e.g., from pexels (Search: https://www.pexels.com/search/people%20collaborating%20around%20a%20computer/)
                         - E.G., Image of happy people around one computer: https://www.pexels.com/photo/excited-multiracial-colleagues-enjoying-triumph-together-in-front-of-laptop-in-office-3931634/
 - [ ] ON HOLD: Create VSCode extension (needed so we can use it ourselves) - see our vscode extension repo here: